mui/material-ui/docs/src/pages/careers/accessibility-engineer.md

 # Accessibility Engineer

-<p class="description">You will become our go-to-expert for accessibility.
-We need to ensure we pass WCAG 2.1 level AA across products.</p>
+<p class="description">You will become our go-to expert for accessibility, to ensure all products meet or exceed WCAG 2.1 level AA guidelines.</p>

 ## Details of the Role